 Because dandelion root is so high in antioxidants, consuming the extract of this healing herb will also show on the skin.
 Dandelion root extract can be especially helpful for acne, rosacea, and eczema.

 Because dandelion root extract is said to improve cardiovascular health as well as boost the mood, the effects may show on sexual functioning as well.
 Dandelion root can be said to treat erectile dysfunction and low libido when taken on a regular basis.

 Dandelion root extract is a convenient way to get the many health benefits associated with dandelion root consumption.
-Studies have confirmed that this herb works wonders mostly on liver, gallbladder, and kidney health.
-Additionally, alternative medicine has also recognized that this potent herb provides a range of other benefits that research is yet to confirm.
+Studies have confirmed that this herb works wonders, mostly on liver, gallbladder, and kidney health.
+Additionally, alternative medicine has recognized that this potent herb provides a range of other benefits that research has yet to confirm.